Radio Taiso Routine 2: More Daily Exercises for Health & Vigour

 What are Calisthenics?

-Maybe you’ve seen other books on calisthenics (sometimes spelt as callisthenics) that only talk about push-ups and pull-ups and squats and dips.
+Maybe you’ve seen other books on calisthenics (sometimes spelled as callisthenics) that only talk about push-ups and pull-ups and squats and dips.
 Of course, that is ONE way to define calisthenics for strength and fitness.
 Personally I prefer to think of it in the more old fashioned sense: Gymnastic exercises for all-round fitness.

 When I first started putting these books together, I asked a friend if he knew what calisthenic exercises actually were.
 He replied with: